 - Nature of the protected work — Use of a factual work is more likely to be considered fair use than use of a fictional or more creative work.
 An unpublished work is less likely to be fair use than a published work.

 - Amount and substantiality of the portion used relative to the work as a whole — Both the quantity of the portion used and its quality — whether the copied portion constitutes the “heart” of the total work — are relevant.
-The Act doesn’t set out a threshold level of amount or substantiality.
-For example, the Act doesn’t state that using 3 or 10 percent of a work constitutes fair use.
-If the amount you use is quite small in relation to or insignificant in the context of the entire source work, then it’s more likely to be fair use.
+The Act doesn't set out a threshold level of amount or substantiality.
+For example, the Act doesn't state that using three or ten percent of a work constitutes fair use.
+If the amount you use is quite small in relation to or insignificant in the context of the entire source work, then it's more likely to be fair use.